Meet our brilliant minds: Professor Andrew Sinclair

 It’s the all-important question that every parent wants to know about their newborn– is it a boy or a girl?
 But what happens when no clear answer can be given?

-Disorders of sex development (DSDs), which can be as frequent as one in 250 or as rare as one in 4500 births, can result in ambiguous genitalia, infertility and are associated with paediatric cancers of the testes and ovaries.
+Differences of sex development (DSDs), which can be as frequent as one in 250 or as rare as one in 4500 births, can result in ambiguous genitalia, infertility and are associated with paediatric cancers of the testes and ovaries.
 “Uncertainty about a child’s sex is extremely traumatic for the individual, parents and other family members and carries profound psychological and reproductive consequences for the patient,” says Deputy Director Andrew Sinclair, who is internationally renowned for his work researching DSDs.

 The cause of these problems is often a breakdown of the complex network of genes responsible for proper development of testes or ovaries in the embryo.
-In 1990, Andrew began unravelling the mystery surrounding some of these disorders when he identified the gene responsible for testis development, called SRY – for sex region on the Y chromosome.
+In 1990, Andrew began unravelling the mystery surrounding some of these differences when he identified the gene responsible for testis development, called SRY – for sex region on the Y chromosome.
 The finding was published in the journal Nature and lauded by the editor as one of the greatest genetic breakthroughs of the last century.

 The importance of this discovery cannot be overstated.
 The SRY gene kick-starts the development of testis in the embryo.
 It provided an answer to one of the most fundamental questions – what makes us male or female?
 It has allowed Andrew’s team to substantially improve the diagnostic rates for DSD patients.